 The things children say to themselves – silently or out loud – have power over what they become.
 What you say to your children – silently or out loud – has power over what they become.

 If your children are highly pessimistic, show them just how pessimistic they are by keeping track of their negative comments for a period of time.
-Come up with a secret code (such as touching your nose) for every time they make pessimistic comments, and ask them to make an alternative – not optimistic – comment on the same situation
+Come up with a secret code (such as touching your nose) for every time they make pessimistic comments, and ask them to make an alternative – not optimistic – comment on the same situation.
+Resources such as “This is what it takes to raise a happy and confident adult” propose numerous tools and resources to help your child develop a more optimistic outlook.

 A number of researchers have found that gratitude is associated with more frequent positive emotions.
 Yet another study has found that gratitude and wellbeing are connected.
 Teaching kids to adopt a habit of gratitude decreases pessimism.